-Because health care workers are at a higher risk for certain illnesses, all students must meet the health requirements of the School listed in the student handbook available through the dean's office.
-Students must have at least 2 of 3 hepatitis B immunization injections before admission to the School of Nursing.
-The total series of 3 must be completed prior to entry into health assessment.
+Because health care workers are at a higher risk for certain illnesses, all students must meet the health requirements of the School.
+These requirements are listed in the student handbook, available through the dean's office.
+Students must have at least 2 of 3 hepatitis B immunization injections prior to entry into health assessment.
+The total series of 3 must be completed prior to entry into clinical courses.
 Student health records must be on file in the University Health Center prior to entry into clinical courses.

-A \$15.00 lab fee is assessed for each semester of the junior and senior years to cover laboratory costs.
+A \$15.00 lab fee is assessed for each semester which includes laboratory courses to cover laboratory costs.
 Nursing majors must purchase uniforms and lab coats and must be certified in cardiopulmonary resuscitation (CPR) prior to entry into clinical courses.
 Since clinical experiences occur in a variety of settings in the southern Maine area, students must provide their own transportation.
 Professional liability insurance and health insurance are highly recommended for students in the nursing major.